-A Polynomial is can be expressed in terms that only have positive integer exponents and the operations of addition, subtraction, and multiplication.
+A Polynomial can be expressed in terms that only have positive integer exponents and the operations of addition, subtraction, and multiplication.
 In other words, it must be possible to write the expression without division.
 It's easiest to understand what makes something a polynomial equation by looking at examples and non examples as shown below.

 Examples of Polynomials